bootstrapping-microservices-2nd-edition/chapter-10/db-fixture-rest-api/README.md

 - FIXTURES_DIR - Set the location of the fixtures directory (defaults to 'fixtures').
 - PORT - Set the port number of the REST API (defaults to 3555).
 - DBHOST - Set the host address for the MongoDB server instance (defaults to mongodb://localhost:27017).
-- DBNAME - Name of the databse to load and unload fixtures to (defaults to my-test-database).
+- DBNAME - Name of the database to load and unload fixtures to (defaults to my-test-database).

 Doesn't do what you want?
 Please fork the code and hack it to your heart's content ;)